SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 # More **Simple SCKAN** Example Queries

 We have compiled a set of query examples supported by Simple SCKAN (linked below).
-These examples were written to demonstrate how to use Simple SCKAN predicats to retreive the key contenets of SCKAN using SPARQL.
+These examples were written to demonstrate how to use Simple SCKAN predicates to retrieve the key contents of SCKAN using SPARQL.

 * [Query examples in Jupyter Notebook](https://github.com/smtifahim/sckan-query-examples/)

 # Transforming SCKAN into Simple SCKAN

+The transformation process involves using the SPARQL Construct queries to create new RDF graphs from existing RDF statements.
+It allows specifying a pattern of data to be extracted from the input RDF statements and constructs new graph structures based on that pattern.
+The SPARQL Construct query allows for transforming complex RDF graph patterns into simplified patterns.
 The process of transforming SCKAN/NPO into Simple SCKAN is documented in the following link.
-The process is automated using a python script that takes care of generating all the necessary files needed for Simple SCKAN and loads them into the Stardog Server.
+The process is automated using a Python script that takes care of generating all the necessary files needed for Simple SCKAN and loads them into the Stardog Server.
+The generated files can also be loaded into any other rdf-based graph database as well.

 * [SCKAN to Simple SCKAN Transformation Process](https://github.com/smtifahim/Loading-Simple-SCKAN/tree/main/sckan-to-simple-sckan)